 In case you are overweight then losing only ten percent of your body weight is enough to make a noticeable improvement in your health and standard of life.
 It should be enough to lower your blood pressure, cholesterol and blood sugar levels, which will altogether reduce the risk of heart diseases.
 Moreover, pacing yourself to losing only ten percent of your body weight at once is a strategy that makes it easier to attain and maintain a certain weight.

 Just as our body temperature that hovers around 98.6 degrees; our body weight also adjusts itself to a range of 10-20%.
 So if you’re overweight then the longer you stick to that particular weight, the more habituated your body will become to it.
-Your body will settle to a weight range called “set point.”
+Your body will settle into a weight range called “set point.”
 And because this “set point” is naturally attuned to fluctuating within a range of 10-20%, starting with short term goals such as losing 10% of your body weight at once is an effective strategy to adopt.

-An intricately linked set of hormones, chemicals and hunger signals work in tandem to settle your weight into the range of the “set point.”
+An intricately linked set of hormones, chemicals, and hunger signals work in tandem to settle your weight into the range of the “set point.”
 You could see it as the natural band width of your body.
 Overeating and poor eating habits mess with your internal regulatory system and push your set point upwards.
 Once this happens, your body resets itself to uphold this new set point.
 And as it always happens, increasing your set point is much easier than lowering it.